-The Jeep sub-4 metre SUV for India (code: Jeep 526) was given the green signal way before the merger with Groupe PSA, back in the days of Sergio Marchionne’s leadership.
+The Jeep 526 project was given the green signal way before the merger with Groupe PSA, back in the days of Sergio Marchionne’s leadership.
 The idea of a baby Jeep has been floating since 2012, initially speculated as riding on the Fiat Panda platform, one that was shortly thereafter rejected.

 The plan then was to build it on FCA’s small-wide 4×4 architecture that underpins SUVs up to the size class of a Jeep Compass, with heavy revisions for the downsizing.
-According to a fresh report from quattroruoute.it (via clubalfa.it), FCA is reviewing the SUV project and considering the switch to Groupe PSA’s CMP platform, which has a BEV purpose derivative called the eCMP.
+In October 2020, a report from quattroruoute.it (via clubalfa.it) said that FCA is reviewing the SUV project and considering the switch to Groupe PSA’s CMP platform.

-In March, FCA had confirmed that EV models for India are planned.
-In August torino.corriere.it reported that the company halted the development of its small car portfolio and plans to switch to a Groupe PSA platform.
+In August 2020, torino.corriere.it reported that FCA halted the development of its small car portfolio and plans to switch to a Groupe PSA platform.
 From the letter sent out to suppliers, it had discontinued its B-segment platform project.

-The majority of the B-segment cars/small cars/sub-compact cars will be based on Groupe PSA’s CMP platform.
-The company concluded its message stating that the cooperation has nothing to do with the FCA-Groupe PSA 50/50 merger announced in December 2019.
+The majority of the B-segment cars/small cars/sub-compact cars from FCA brands will be based on Groupe PSA’s CMP platform.
 Initially, it was thought that this may have applied to only the B-segment vehicles in Europe, as the letter specified Italian and Polish subsidiaries as the senders.
-FCA manufactures the Fiat Panda, Fiat 500X, Fiat 500L and the Jeep Renegade in these countries all of which are heading to the end of the lifecycle.
-However, it looks like even new projects like the Jeep sub-4 metre SUV are under evaluation for the CMP platform switch.
+FCA manufactures the Fiat Panda, Fiat 500X, Fiat 500L and the Jeep Renegade in these countries all of which are nearing the end of the lifecycle.
+However, it looks like even new projects like the Jeep 526 could be put on the CMP/eCMP.

-eCMP is a strict two-wheel drive platform, but that would not be a concern for Jeep in a market like India where customers want the looks, and not necessarily the full capability of an SUV.
-However, it would be a issue for customers in Europe and other regions using such small SUVs in snowy conditions and also for leisure purposes like mountaineering and hiking.
-Moreover, for Jeep purists it would be impossible to fathom a vehicle without an offroad capability bearing the seven-slot grille.
+eCMP is a strict two-wheel drive platform, and that would be an issue for customers in Europe and other regions using such small SUVs in snowy conditions and also for leisure purposes like mountaineering and hiking.
+Moreover, for Jeep purists it would be impossible to fathom a vehicle without offroad capability bearing the seven-slot grille.